Google unveils the Pixel 3a and Pixel 3a XL

 As for the rest of the Snapdragon 670’s components, there’s Qualcomm’s X12 LTE modem, which delivers uplink speeds up to 150Mbps and downlink speeds of around 600Mbps, and the Spectra 250 image signal processor (ISP), which captures videos up to 4K at 30fps.

 Supplying power to those chips is a 3,000mAh battery in the Pixel 3a, which clocks in at about 100mAh over the Pixel 3’s power pack (2,915mAh).
-As for the Pixel 3a XL’s battery, it’s 3,700mAh — up from the Pixel 3 XL’s 3,520mAh — that (along with the Pixel 3a’s battery) sadly isn’t compatible with wireless Qi charging accessories like Google’s Pixel Stand.
+As for the Pixel 3a XL’s battery, it’s 3,700mAh — up from the Pixel 3 XL’s 3,520mAh — but that (along with the Pixel 3a’s battery) sadly isn’t compatible with wireless Qi charging accessories like Google’s Pixel Stand.
 Both support fast charging up to 18W via (USB-PD 2.0), which delivers an estimated 7 hours of use in as little as 15 minutes.

 The Pixel 3a and Pixel 3a XL have 4GB of LPDDR4X RAM (the same capacity as the Pixel 3 and Pixel 3 XL) and they pack the Pixel Visual Core (PVC), a Google-designed coprocessor that can crunch trillions of operations per second while consuming less power than a traditional processor.
 It accelerates Google’s HDR+ feature and supports zero shutter lag, and it enhances the quality of zoomed-in photos with sophisticated AI upscaling algorithms.